-Striking or Pawing
+Striking or Pawing:

-Striking or pawing with the front legs is a sign of impatience.
+Striking or pawing with the front legs is a sign of impatience or a startle reaction.
 Horses should be trained as a yearling to stand tied for long periods to teach patience and prevent a habit of pawing.
 If a horse develops a destructive and possibly injurious habit of pawing if restrained, kick chains should be considered.
-Kick chains are leather straps fitted around the pastern with a 1 foot stainless steel chain.
-The chain creates noise and bumps the leg if the horse paws or kicks.
+Kick chains are leather straps fitted around the pastern with a 1-foot stainless steel chain.
+The chain creates noise and bumps the leg without causing injury if the horse paws or kicks.
 Kick chains do not cause harm to the horse if they are used only when the horse is in a stall.
 Kick chains should never be used on a horse that is in a pen or turned out in a pasture.
 Persistent use of kick chains is not necessary.

-Dragging a Handler When Led
+Dragging a Handler When Led:

 When being led, a horse should not walk with its shoulder ahead of the handler's shoulder, but some will attempt to pull a handler forward.
+Correction requires repeated responses from the handler:

-If a horse attempts to drag the handler, the horse's head should be pulled toward the handler while pushing the horse's hindquarters away.
-After turning the horse in tight circles and allowing the horse to calm down, the handler should lead the horse forward to give it a chance to behave.
-If it does not, the handler should repeat the circle and disengaging the hindquarters as many times as needed until the horse walks forward properly without dragging the handler.
-Making a horse circle tightly, causes its hind legs to cross over each other and takes its pulling power away.
+- 1. If a horse attempts to drag the handler, the horse's head should be pulled toward the handler while pushing the horse's hindquarters away. - 2.
+After turning the horse in tight circles and allowing the horse to calm down, the handler should lead the horse forward to give it a chance to behave. - 3.
+If it does not, the handler should repeat the circle and disengaging the hindquarters as many times as needed until the horse walks forward properly without dragging the handler. - 4.
 A chain shank on a lead can be tried on difficult cases.
-Briskly backing a horse or turning it in a tight circle aids in re-establishing leadership over the horse.

-Rearing
+Rearing: